We’re raising child care and out-of-school time quality by investing in our teachers and providers.

 Raising Travis County is a voter-approved initiative to expand access to affordable, high-quality child care and out-of-school time programs, including after-school and summer enrichment for eligible families.
 Strategic investments are already underway to strengthen local infrastructure, support providers, and prepare families for expanded access, with full rollout beginning in 2026—this is the fastest implementation of any initiative of its kind in the country—and the first of its kind in Texas.

-This funding helps families in Travis County who earn up to 85% of the state median income (SMI).
-For example, a family of four may qualify if their yearly income is $87,731 or less.
+For child care programming, this funding helps families in Travis County who earn up to 85% of the State Median Income (SMI).
+For example, a family of four may qualify if their yearly income is $92,041 or less.
 See the income chart* for details based on household size.

 More resources and information for parents and providers are on the way as this long-term fund continues to roll out!